 G’day!

 I am a Lecturer in the School of Psychology at the University of Adelaide, running the Perception, Attention, Learning, and Memory Lab.
-The PALM Lab is a cognitive neuroscience and psychology lab researching visual attention and working memory – in a nutshell, trying to understand how we encode and maintain visual information for ongoing perception and cognition.
-For example, we study how learning and experience changes how visual information is represented in memory, using those insights to uncover the nature of capacity limits in working memory.
-Lately, I have been interested in promoting theory development in our field, creating a “theory map” to integrate and contrast current models.
-I served the field in the past by organizing the Working Memory Symposium, a virtual conference that connects the wider field and gives a platform for early-career researchers to speak about their research.
+The PALM Lab is a cognitive neuroscience and psychology lab researching visual attention and working memory – in a nutshell, trying to understand how visual information is maintained in the mind and brain for ongoing cognition.

 I am passionate about improving science, particularly by empowering early-career researchers to pursue reproducible and open research practices.
-I serve on the steering committee of ReproducibiliTea, a grassroots initiative to start Open Science communities at local institutions.
-I recently became the Open Practices Editor of Attention, Perception, & Psychophysics, where I evaluate the open research materials in an attempt to enhance the computational reproducibility of the published manuscripts.
-I was recognized as a “rigor champion” by the NIH NINDS for my advocacy in this space.
+I was a long-time member of the steering committee of ReproducibiliTea, a grassroots initiative to start Open Science communities at local institutions.
+I am the inaugural Open Practices Editor of Attention, Perception, & Psychophysics, where I evaluate the open research materials in an attempt to enhance the computational reproducibility of the published manuscripts.
+I have been recognised as a “rigor champion” by the National Institutes of Health for my advocacy, and continue to work in this space.

-I grew up in Sydney, Australia, where I completed my PhD, at the University of Sydney under the supervision of Alex Holcombe and Patrick Goodbourn.
-Following that, I completed my postdoc with Edward Awh and Edward Vogel in the Awh/Vogel Lab at the University of Chicago.
-I’m also a 7-time marathon finisher, espresso coffee enthusiast, and I spent 65,023 minutes listening on Spotify last year.
+I grew up in Sydney, Australia, where I completed my PhD under the supervision of Prof Alex Holcombe and Dr Patrick Goodbourn at the University of Sydney.
+Following that, I completed my postdoc with Prof Edward Awh and Prof Edward Vogel in the Awh/Vogel Lab at the University of Chicago.
+I’m also a 7-time marathon finisher, coffee enthusiast, and always stand back from the baggage carousel at airports.

 On this website, you will find my preprints, conference posters, talk slides and blog posts.
-The best way to keep up-to-date on what I am doing is via my Twitter (@will_ngiam), and feel free to email me at william(dot)ngiam(at)adelaide(dot)edu(dot)au..
+The best way to keep up-to-date on what I am doing is via Bluesky, and feel free to email me at william(dot)ngiam(at)adelaide(dot)edu(dot)au..

 ReproducibiliTea Podcast